jonnonz1/nz-statute-book/acts/public/2010/private-security-personnel-and-private-investigators-act-2010.md

 The functions of the Complaints, Investigation, and Prosecution Unit are— (a) to prepare reports on applications for licences and certificates of approval when requested under Part 2:
   (b) to take part in oral hearings of applications for licences and certificates of approval as provided for in Part 2:
-  (c) to prepare reports on complaints against licensees and certificate holders and matters referred by the Authority when requested under Part 4:
+  (c) to prepare reports on complaints against licensees and certificate holders and matters referred by an Authority when requested under Part 4:
   (d) to take part in disciplinary hearings as provided for in Part 4:
   (e) to institute prosecutions for contraventions of this Act, and regulations made under this Act, in the cases that the chief investigator of the unit considers appropriate.